 The 2020-24 Five-Year Plan identifies the following obstacles that prevent meeting underserved needs: the overall economic climate due to the recent COVID-19 pandemic with funding being provided to mitigate the impact; continued reduced federal funding levels constrain local government finances and impacts the ability of nonprofit agencies to meet the needs of underserved populations.
-These reductions also impact the ability of non-profit agencies to meet underserved needs of the population; local governmental policies such as building codes, subdivision standards and impact fees enacted to protect the general welfare of the public but which have an unintended effect creating barriers to housing affordability by increasing per unit development costs; the supply of housing in the Consortium, affordable to extremely low-, low-, moderateand middle-income families.
+These reductions also impact the ability of nonprofit agencies to meet underserved needs of the population; local governmental policies such as building codes, subdivision standards and impact fees enacted to protect the general welfare of the public but which have an unintended effect creating barriers to housing affordability by increasing per unit development costs; the supply of housing in the Consortium, affordable to extremely low-, low-, moderateand middle-income families.
 Pinellas County continues to have a significant housing affordability issue with both ownership and rental housing opportunities.
 Countywide approximately 50% of renter households and 30% of owner households pay more than 30% of their household income for rent or mortgage.
-According to the National Low-Income Housing Coalition's Out of Reach report, affordable rent for a minimum wage worker in Pinellas County is \$572 a month and \$274 a month for an SSI recipient.
-The median renter household income is only \$1,245.
-Whereas, in Pinellas County, fair market rent for a 1-bedroom unit is \$1,411 and a 2-bedroom unit is \$1,696, well above affordable rent for both a minimum wage worker and also, an average worker wage.
+According to the National Low-Income Housing Coalition's Out of Reach report, affordable rent for a minimum wage worker in Pinellas County is \$624 a month and \$283 a month for an SSI recipient.
+The median renter household income is \$52,001, and rent affordable to the median worker is \$1,300.
+The median renter income is less than the \$57,960 income needed to rent a zero-bedroom unit in Pinellas County.
+In Pinellas County fair market rents are \$1,449 for a zero-bedroom unit, \$1,562 for a 1-bedroom unit, \$1,851 for a 2-bedroom unit and \$2,367 for a 3-bedrrom unit, well above affordable rent for both a minimum wage worker and average worker wage.
 The supply of affordable rental housing in the Consortium for extremely low-, low-, moderate- and middle-income families, has not kept pace with the increased demand for rental housing.
 Average rents are not affordable, and households are barely able to afford rent.
 Pinellas County is built out and lacks adequate developable land for construction of new affordable rental housing.

-In FY 22-23 challenges associated with providing affordable households to families earning less than 30% of area median income remains an obstacle.
+In FY 23 challenges associated with providing affordable households to families earning less than 30% of area median income remains an obstacle.
 Extremely low-income households are best assisted by subsidy payments such as the Housing Choice Voucher Program administered by the public housing authorities.
-The County works with local housing authorities when possible on projects to preserve units with project based rental assistance so that the affordable units and subsidies remain available.
+The County works with local housing authorities, when possible, on projects to preserve units with project based rental assistance so that the affordable units and subsidies remain available.
 The County strongly supports mixed-income housing development projects whenever possible.
 Mixed-income housing developments minimize NIMBYism by strengthening the socio-economic foundation of the community with the inclusion of market-rate units.
 Additionally, it helps eliminate the concept of low-income neighborhoods.
-During FY 22-23, the County utilized CDBG, HOME and other State funding sources to acquire, rehabilitate, or redevelop several mixed-income, multifamily or owner-occupied housing developments with set-aside units for lower-income households.
+During FY 23, the County utilized CDBG, HOME and other State funding sources to acquire, rehabilitate, or redevelop several mixed-income, multifamily or owner-occupied housing developments with set-aside units for lower-income households.
 Several projects are close to completion and will be reported next year.